DUI Defenses and Evidence

 - Regurgitation, including burping or vomiting, within a 15 minutes of taking the test

-For all these reasons, you should write down everything that happened before and after you took the breathalyzer so if something gave you an artificially high result, your Vista drunk driving attorney can challenge it.
+For all these reasons, you should write down everything that happened before and after you took the breathalyzer so if something gave you an artificially high result, drunk driving attorneys can challenge it.
 This is particularly true if your BAC test result is just over the legal limit.

 Blood Tests Can be Retested for Accuracy

 Additionally, while fewer things can cause a blood test to go wrong compared to a breath test, leaving a lawyer fewer ways to challenge the results, one benefit is that the blood draw requires a sample to be stored, which means your sample can be retested later on.
-On top of this, a number of procedures that must be strictly adhered to for a blood test result to be considered legally admissible as DUI evidence.
+On top of this, a number of procedures that must be strictly adhered to for a result to be considered legally admissible as DUI evidence.
 This includes proper collection, storage, transportation, and testing methods, for example: